Pair correlation function based on Voronoi topology: Discussion

-\textit{Discussion.} Recent decades have seen the rapid development and application of topological methods in analyzing scientific data \cite{patania2017topological,carlsson2020topological}, contributing to progress in many problems in the physical and biological sciences \cite{skinner2021topological,skinner2022topological}.
-Much of the success of such methods results from their segmentation of data in high-dimensional configuration spaces associated with the problem, instead of in lower- dimensional images of those spaces obtained through continuous functions \cite{landweber2016fiber}.
+Recent decades have seen the rapid development and application of topological methods in analyzing scientific data \cite{patania2017topological,carlsson2020topological}, contributing to progress in many problems in the physical and biological sciences \cite{skinner2021topological,skinner2023topological}.
+Much of the success of such methods results from their segmentation of data in high-dimensional configuration spaces associated with the problem, instead of in lower-dimensional images of those spaces obtained through continuous functions \cite{landweber2016fiber}.

 The discrete Voronoi pair correlation function provides a natural topological version of the classical pair correlation function.
-The \vpcf succinctly captures structural information about particle systems in a manner that is naturally scale invariant, and which is also stable with respect to small perturbations, such as those associated with temperature or measurement error, and at the same time is able to detect structural features ``hidden'' from the classical purely geometric methods.
-This might be useful, for example, in studying the glass transition, which is commonly believed to occur without or with ``only minute structural changes'' \cite{janssen2018mode}, and for which the classical \pcf is ineffective.
+The \vpcf succinctly captures structural information about particle systems in a manner that is naturally scale invariant, and which is also stable with respect to small perturbations, such as those associated with temperature or measurement error.
+At the same time it is able to detect structural features ``hidden'' from classical, purely geometric, methods.
+This might be useful, for example, in studying the glass transition, which is commonly believed to occur without or with only minimal structural changes \cite{janssen2018mode}, and for which the classical \pcf is ineffective.

+The present paper complements recent advances in the application of Voronoi analysis to the study of ordered and disordered particle systems.
+Morse and Corwin considered the average number of nearest Voronoi neighbors, as well as geometric features of the Voronoi cells, to classify the jamming transition \cite{morse2014geometric}.
+Klatt and Torquato looked at volumes, surface areas and mean widths of Voronoi cells to characterize the structure of maximally random jammed sphere packings \cite{klatt2014characterization}.
+They further studied correlations of these geometric features among neighboring Voronoi cells to provide a more refined structural description of disordered particle systems \cite{klatt2014characterization}.
+In contrast to these predominantly geometric approaches, Skinner and coauthors \cite{skinner2021topological,skinner2023topological} develop a topological approach towards quantifying the similarity and difference between Delaunay triangulations obtained from disordered systems.
+Their method was used to identify structural differences among several biological systems, highlighting the scientific diversity of applications that can benefit from topological methods.

 We note that although $v(k)$ captures much structural information in a discrete sequence of numbers, important information is lost due to averaging data over all particles.
-We can thus also consider higher-order moments of the distribution of $k$ neighbors.
+We can thus also consider higher-order moments of the distribution of $k$-neighbors.
 Such information might distinguish distinct crystal structures that cannot be distinguished when considering $v(k)$ alone.